 May 28, 2020 IN: Education, Resources & toolkits

-“Everyone Deserves to be Seen:” HEP and SEARAC Release Recommendations for Improved Federal Data on AAPI Communities
+“Everyone Deserves to be Seen:” IHEP and SEARAC Release Recommendations for Improved Federal Data on AAPI Communities

 Asian American and Pacific Islander (AAPI) communities are growing at a faster rate than any other racial group in the United States.
 The opportunity to address significant inequities impacting this community is hiding in our country’s postsecondary data.
 Collections of data at the U.S. Department of Education and our institutions of higher education aggregate AAPI communities under the umbrella categories of “Asian” or “Native Hawaiian or Other Pacific Islander.”
 As a result, the data mask inequities and decrease efforts to provide intentional student supports.